 Does your therapist use AI?

 Maybe.
-A lot of therapists have turned to AI to take notes and do paperwork.
+A lot of therapists have turned to AI to take notes and do their paperwork.
+Do you know if yours does?

 “Notes that write themselves.” —Mentalyc